atroxaper/p6-LogP6-Blog-Example/README.md

 ...
 ```

-Now we will get a fresh logger every 5 seconds.
-Try it.
-Run the script and play
+Now, we will get a fresh logger every 5 seconds.
+You can try it out,
-with logger levels.
+running the script and playing with logger levels.

-## Log web session information
+## Logging web session information

-As we have a web service we can face concurrent users calls.
+As we have a web service, we can face concurrent users calls.
 In such case, it
-will be difficult to understand which user 'produce' the concrete log entry.
+is be difficult to understand which user 'produced' a particular log entry.
-We need to identify each user call by session id, for example.
+We need to identify each user call by a session id, for example.
 After that, we
-must add the session id to each log call.
-It is not so good decision to add
+have to add the session id to each log call.
+It is not a terribly wise decision to add a
 `session-id` argument to each method and routine in our application just for
 logging purpose.
-Fortunately, LogP6 provide Mapped Diagnostic Context (or MDC) -
+Fortunately, LogP6 provides us a Mapped Diagnostic Context (or MDC) -
-Thread associated Map structure where you can store any data you want and use it
+Thread associated Map structure where you can store any data you want and use
-during logging.
-It seems we are going to store session-id in it and correct the
+for logging.
+So we are going to store a session-id with it and correct the pattern:
-pattern:

 ```perl6
 # prime-calculator.p6